-Quickly emerging as one of the leading cellists of his generation, Khari Joyner has a following both nationally and abroad as a versatile soloist, chamber musician, and ambassador for the arts.
+Quickly emerging as one of the leading cellists of his generation, Khari Joyner is the 2017 Annenberg Fellowship recipient and has a following both nationally and abroad as a versatile soloist, chamber musician, and ambassador for the arts.
 He has performed with the Atlanta, Buffalo, New World, New Jersey, and Sphinx Symphonies, and has collaborated with artists ranging from Magnus Lindberg, Barbara Hannigan, and Hubert Laws.
 Some of his other accomplishments include his being awarded the William Schuman Prize for outstanding achievement and leadership in music at Juilliard’s 109th Commencement ceremony, winning first prizes in the Juilliard Concerto Competition and 12th Annual Sphinx Competition, and giving a private performance in the Oval Office for President Obama.

 Joyner has also been featured as a soloist with both the Juilliard Orchestra and New Juilliard Ensemble in Alice Tully Hall, performing Britten’s Symphony for Cello and Orchestra with the former, and the U.S. Premiere of the late Valentin Bibik’s Cello Concerto No. 2, with the latter.
 Joyner gave his recent solo debut with the American Composers Orchestra, performing the World Premiere of Carman Moore’s MADIBA for cello and orchestra, under the direction of George Manahan.